 - Pain and Suffering from the time of the injury through the date of death

 Compensation is also owed to the family for economic losses caused by the passing of a loved one.
 This includes:

-It's not uncommon for an economist to place financial value on the loss of household services that the descendant would have provided to the family if not for the death.
-This type of claim would be added into the settlement amount.
+It's not uncommon for an economist to place a financial value on the loss of household services that the descendant would have provided to the family if not for the death.
+This type of claim would be added to the settlement amount.

 If you have lost someone you love due to the negligence of someone else, you may be entitled to receive compensation for their wrongful death.

 Our Savannah personal injury lawyers are committed to helping you with your personal injury case.

 We believe that each and every client has specific goals and needs which is why we take a personal approach so you will feel that your case is receiving the right amount of time and attention.

 Our supreme customer service is backed by a staff that truly cares about you, and a team of attorneys who have the gratitude, understanding and compassion for your specific circumstances.